-(N) ALLOWANCE FOR DIRECTORS' AND CORPORATE AUDITORS' RETIREMENT BENEFITS Allowance for retirement benefits for directors and corporate auditors of the Company and its 29 consolidated subsidiaries are also provided at the amounts to be paid if all eligible directors and corporate auditors would have retired at year end under the internal guidelines.
+(N) ALLOWANCE FOR DIRECTORS' AND CORPORATE AUDITORS' RETIREMENT BENEFITS Allowance for retirement benefits for directors and corporate auditors of Mitsui Home Co., Ltd. and 29 other consolidated subsidiaries of the Company are provided at the amounts to be paid if all eligible directors and corporate auditors would have retired at year end under the internal guidelines.